vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/README.md

 For this project, we only implement a binary classification of 2 classes (COVID-19 and Normal).
 If you want to get more inspiration on building a AI-based product from scratch with multi-class data using Pytorch and FastAi, you can check out this other project created by our team called [HemoCount](https://devpost.com/software/hemonet-an-ai-based-white-blood-cell-count-platform?ref_content=user-portfolio&ref_feature=in_progress)

 We hope you will have a good start by implementing this award-winning project, and be inspired to join other hackathons or datathon competition to build many other awesome AI products from scratch!
+Lastly, have a good hacking day, fellow hackers!

 ## References: